 A bowl of perfectly cooked Korean rice (short grain rice) on the stove.

-Rice is a staple food in Korean cuisine, and learning how to cook it properly is essential for anyone who wants to experience the full range of flavors and textures in Korean dishes.
+Rice is a staple in Korean cuisine, and knowing how to cook rice on the stove is key to enjoying the authentic flavors and textures of Korean dishes.

 A spoonful of stove top Korean rice (short grain rice) in a bowl.